A group of companies, including CIRAS, have come together to collaborate on a new series of briefings to help transport workers stay safe and well.

 What’s involved?

-A.D.V.I.C.E. comprises a series of bi-monthly briefings covering wellbeing issues that might get overlooked, or which don’t fall into the standard calendar of briefings a company might typically send out.
+A.D.V.I.C.E. comprised a series of briefings in 2021 and 2022 covering wellbeing issues that might get overlooked, or which don’t fall into the standard calendar of briefings a company might typically send out.
 The first two, in December and March, looked at how to cope with debt and gambling problems.
-Other topics featuring later in the year include coping with caring responsibilities, bereavement, the menopause and loneliness.
-Each briefing summarises some key facts and signposts the reader to where they can get accredited advice from recognised support organisations.
+Later topics included coping with caring responsibilities, bereavement, the menopause and loneliness.
+Each briefing summarised key facts and signposted the reader to where they can get accredited advice from recognised support organisations.

-Each partner leads on developing one of the subject areas, and the content is approved by all partners.
-The lead partner then hosts that briefing on their website and shares via social media.
-Other members pick it up there and share with their own networks.
+Each partner led on developing one of the subject areas, with the content approved by all partners.
+The lead partner then hosted that briefing on their website and shared via social media, for other members to then share with their own networks.